+A couple of updates are due here on the blog.
 First, my short story Singapore Wept was published in Zetetic: A Record of Unusual Inquiry.
 The story is short, five or six paragraphs, and worth reading.
 Very relevant in this age of gun-related violence.
 If you have the time, hop over to it and give … Continue reading New Publication

 I once saw a video by Anthony Marra, author of A Constellation of Vital Phenomena, where among other things he talked about his revision process and how he typed his story over and over.
 That moment was special for me.
-Angels didn't sing or anything, but it was the first time I had ever run across another author who revised the same way I did.
+Angels didn't sing or anything, but it was the first time I had ever run across … Continue reading Revision Tip: Write it Twice.
+Or Three Times.
+Or Ten.

 If you've already self-published (or plan to self-publish) a novel, you've probably heard of a thing called beta readers.
 Beta readers are those wonderful readers who get a chance to read your novel before it goes to the masses and tell you what they think about it.
 Yay!
 Since the dawn of self-publishing, different folks … Continue reading Beta-Reading Worksheet

 The 30th Day of Ripening Season, 342 years After Mourning The wind that blows through the plague-ridden streets of Aramas carries more than death—it carries defeat.
 I have walked under its yoke for far too long.
 It circles the city, caressing the stone walls like a jealous lover, refusing to leave.
 Yet as I stepped … Continue reading More than Death

 Last Thursday I ran across an amazing podcast from Joanna Penn and Todd Henry.
 It began with two little words: Die Empty.
 Contrary to the photo, it's not as creepy as it sounds.
 What's it all about?
 Turns out, the graveyard is the most valuable place in the world.
 Not the Louvre, a luxury hotel in … Continue reading Dying Empty